 Metastatic lung cancer can cause a range of symptoms specific to the body system that it affects.
 For example, lung cancer that spreads to the liver may cause symptoms of jaundice, such as yellow skin.

-Depending on where the cancer has spread, other common symptoms of metastatic lung cancer include:
+Depending on where the cancer has spread, other common symptoms of metastatic lung cancer

 There is no specific characteristic that defines the shoulder pain symptoms of lung cancer.

-Some people with cancer-related shoulder pain experience pain in the arms that radiates down to the hands.
+Some people with cancer-related shoulder pain also experience pain in the arms that radiates down to the hands.
 Numbness and tingling may sometimes occur in the hand and fingers of the affected side.

 Most cases of shoulder pain occur due to poor posture or muscle strains.
 The most common causes of this pain include:

-- Short term injuries: These might occur due to overextending or overusing muscles in the shoulder.
+- Short-term injuries: These may occur due to overextending or overusing muscles in the shoulder.
 Symptoms typically only present in the injured joint.

 - Referred pain from other areas of the body: Neck and back pain may trigger aching in the shoulder.
-Weakness in one muscle might cause the shoulder muscles to overcompensate, leading to pain.
+Weakness in one muscle can cause the shoulder muscles to overcompensate, leading to pain.

-- Injuries in the spine: These might include herniated disks, which put pressure on certain nerves.
+- Injuries in the spine: These may include herniated disks, which put pressure on certain nerves.
 Some of these nerves lead to the shoulder.

-- Osteoarthritis: This is a degenerative condition that progresses over time as the cartilage wears down.
+- Osteoarthritis: This is a degenerative condition that progresses as the cartilage wears down between the joints.

 - Tears in the rotator cuff: This shoulder injury impairs a person’s ability to move, rotate, and lift their arm.

-- Frozen shoulder: This term refers to an injury that limits mobility in the shoulder.
+- Frozen shoulder: This is an injury that limits mobility in the shoulder.
 Underuse, RA, and unusual tissue growth in the shoulder may cause frozen shoulder.

 - Poor posture: Slumping over a computer, holding the body in an awkward position for extended periods, and craning the neck can all cause tension and pain in the shoulders.
 The pain may spread to the neck and back.